nabin98rana/fez/README.md

     $ sudo mount /data/docker/fez/fedora
     $ sudo mount /data/docker/fez/espace_san

-NB: This datastore gets refreshed (rsync/hard) each day so it’s safe enough to be a little destructive.
+NB: This datastore gets refreshed (rsync/hard) each day so itâ€™s safe enough to be a little destructive.

 Start the docker container using docker-compose: